 Please call to have our team bring our presentation to your group – days, evenings or weekends.

-“To reduce death/injury related to firearms through broad based and preventive strategies to promote a safe (violence free) environment for our children.”
+The Gun Safety Team’s mission is to reduce death/injury related to firearms through broad based and preventive strategies to promote a safe (violence free) environment for children.

 1 in every 3 homes has a gun.